Types of Digital Marketing

 What is the difference between a domain, a service, and a scope?

-A domain frames the problem.
-A service defines the capability inside that domain.
-A scope is the defined unit of work you can actually start with.
-That order makes specialist work easier to buy and easier to govern.
+A domain frames the type of growth problem (e.g. Search Marketing).
+A service defines the capability inside that domain (e.g. SEO).
+A scope is the defined unit of work you can actually buy (e.g. Technical SEO Audit).
+That sequence turns a broad digital marketing need into something concrete, staged, and easier to justify.